Maintained by DHG © 2025

 For visits at other times or for more information, please contact the Mill Manager, Paul Allen.

-Please note: there are no toilets, it is not accessible for people with reduced mobility and there is only very limited grass parking
+Please note: there are no toilets, it is not accessible for people with reduced mobility and there is only very limited grass parking on the track.
+Please do not park in the fields which are now in crop.

 For further information please contact the Mill Manager Paul Allen.